-Serving the Homeless and Poor since 1942.
-In 1942, as the United States was deeply embroiled in World War II, the Rev. Joseph V. Trankina began a different kind of war in Grand Forks.
-He wanted to fight the devastating effects of poverty in our community by opening a rescue mission, where the homeless and hurting could find help and hope.
-In October, he launched the Grand Forks Mission and Service Center, which we know today as Northlands Rescue Mission.
+As the United States was deeply embroiled in World War II, Reverend Joseph V. Trankina began a different kind of war in Grand Forks, North Dakota.
+He wanted to fight the devastating effects of poverty in our community by opening a rescue mission, where those who were homeless and hurting could find help and hope.
+In October of 1942, he launched the Grand Forks Mission and Service Center, which we know today as Northlands Rescue Mission.

 Rev. Trankina was no stranger to the pain and suffering experienced by those who have no one and nowhere to turn when times are hard.
 Soon after he was born in Chicago, he lost both parents.
 As a young man, Joseph landed a job with the railroad and worked hard to climb his way up the ladder.
 Soon, he became the head timekeeper and general supervisor for a crew of 250 men.